cyrildiagne/ecal_handline_workshop/readme.md

 ```
 Imagine and create an interactive application based on the body tracking technology
-that stages the virtual line linking our 2 hands
+that stages the virtual line linking our 2 hands.
 ```

+* Work as duos

+* The application can't use any other tracking information than the hands position (and eventually their open/closed status).

+* It's not mandatory but highly encouranged to implement a multi-user system (up to 2 people)

 Examples of geometrical properties of this line that you can use :